WorodOdetallah/Ex2/README.md

 ---

-## 🌟 Future Enhancements
+##🌟 Future Enhancements

-1. Adding support for advanced functions like `SUM` and `AVG`.
+Advanced Functions:

+Extend functionality to include operations like SUM, AVG, and conditional formulas.

+User-Friendly GUI:

-2. Implementing a graphical user interface (GUI) for better user interaction.
+Add a graphical user interface to allow users to interact with the spreadsheet visually.

-4. Expanding file support for import/export capabilities.
+File Support:

+Enable importing and exporting spreadsheets in common formats like .csv or .xlsx.

+Performance Optimization:

+Optimize formula evaluation and error detection for larger spreadsheets.

 ---
 This assignment showcases practical programming skills while providing a strong foundation for developing advanced spreadsheet systems.